pragathoys/web3-simple-login-with-metamask/README.md

 We assume that you have installed the MetaMask chrome extension and have already created an ethereum address.

-To follow this short tutorial  you need to have a basic understanding of HTML and medium javascript skills.
+To follow this short tutorial  you need to have:

+* a basic understanding of HTML
+* medium javascript skills
+* good understanding of the ethereum addresses
+* having at least used once the MetaMask wallet

 ## Step 1 - Create an HTML page and import the relevant library